os-climate/ITR/docs/DataTemplateRequirements.rst

 **Getting Started with conda**

 If you don't already have a conda environment, you'll need to download one from `<https://docs.conda.io/en/latest/miniconda.html>` (Python 3.9 preferred).

-If you are installing conda on a Windows system you will want to open the Anaconda PowerShell after installation.
-If you are on OSX or Linux system, all shells are equally powerful, but you will need to run `conda init $SHELL`.
+If you are installing conda on a Windows system, follow these instructions: https://conda.io/projects/conda/en/latest/user-guide/install/windows.html
+You will want to open the Anaconda PowerShell after installation, which you can do from the Start menu.

+If you are on OSX, you will need to install parts of the (utterly massive) Xcode system.
+The subset you'll need can be installed by typing `xcode-select --install` into a Terminal window (which you can open from Applications>Utilities>Terminal).
+Thought it is tempting to install the `.pkg ` version of miniconda, there's nothing user-friendly about how OSX tries to manage its own concepts of system security.
+It is easier to start from the `bash` version and follow those instructions.
+For other installation instructions, please read https://conda.io/projects/conda/en/latest/user-guide/install/macos.html

+For Linux: https://conda.io/projects/conda/en/latest/user-guide/install/linux.html.
+And note that you don't have to use the fish shell.
+You can use bash, csh, sh, zsh, or whatever is your favorite shell.

+You will know you have succeeded in the installation and initialization of conda when you can type `conda info -e` and see an environent listed as base.
+If your shell cannot find a conda to run, it likely means you have not yet run `conda init --all`

+**Getting Started with Git**

+You will use `git` to access the ITR source code.
+You can install git from conda thusly: `conda install -c conda-forge git`.
+But you can also get it other ways: https://github.com/git-guides/install-git

 **Installing the ITR environment and running the Notebook**

-With your conda shell and environment running, and starting from the directory in which you want to do the testing:
+With your conda shell and environment running,  with git installed, and starting from the directory in which you want to do the testing:

-0. Run `conda list` to see that you have a functioning (base) environment.
-1. Set GITHUB_TOKEN to your GitHub access token (windows`$Env:GITHUB_TOKEN = "your_github_token"`) (OSX/Linux: `export GITHUB_TOKEN=your_github_token`)
+1. Set GITHUB_TOKEN to your GitHub access token (windows `$Env:GITHUB_TOKEN = "your_github_token"`) (OSX/Linux: `export GITHUB_TOKEN=your_github_token`)
-2. Clone the ITR repository: `git clone https://github.com/os-climate/ITR.git` (if you don't have git you can `pip install git`)
+2. Clone the ITR repository: `git clone https://github.com/os-climate/ITR.git`
 3. Change your directory to the top-level ITR directory: `cd ITR`
 4. Switch to the correct branch: `git checkout develop-pint-steel-projections`
 5. create the `conda` itr_env: `conda env create -f environment.yml`
 6. Activate that environment: `conda activate itr_env`
 7. Install the ITR libraries to your local environment: `pip install -e .` (you may need `--no-cache-dir` on windows to avoid permissions errors)
 8. Change to the `examples` directory
-9. Start your notebook: `jupyter-lab`
-10. Open the file `quick_template_score_calc.ipynb`
+9. Start your notebook: `jupyter-lab`.
+This should cause your default browser to pop to the front and open a page with a Jupyter Notebook.
+10. Make the file browser to the left of the notebook wide enough to expose the full names of the files in the `examples` directory.
+You should see a file named `quick_template_score_calc.ipynb`.
+Double click on that file to open it.
 11. Run the notebook with a fresh kernel by pressing the `>>` button.
 Accept the option to Restart Kernel and clear all previous variables.

 The brackets listed near the top left corner of each executable cell will change from `[ ]` (before running the notebook) to `[*]` while the cell's computation is pending, to a number (such as `[5]` for the 5th cell) when computation is complete.
 If everything is working, you will see text output, graphical output, and a newly created `data_dump.xlsx` file representing the input porfolio, enhanced with temperature score data.